shmalebx9/athanasius/README.md

 #### AWMmenu
 The theme backend rices rofi by pointing to the correct config in a script called 'AWMtheme.'
 To use it just run:
       AWMmenu
+You can specify the type of menu you would like with command line flags (`-h` to see the list of options).
+This allows you to easily bind keys to simple commands that will always follow changes to your rofi theme.
+The menu script includes a file quick-launch function with the `-f` flag.
+The quick launcher looks through paths specified in the `searchpaths` file in the main directory.
+You must populate the searchlist by typing `gennew` the first time you run the file launcher.
+By default, the file-viewer uses my [opener script](https://github.com/shmalebx9/boethius) but it can be changed to `exo-open` for pleb-compatibility.

 #### Useful scripts
 To get volume information or change volume